 - All other student information is considered private and confidential and normally will not be released to members of the public, except with the student's prior written consent, or on the presentation of a court order, or otherwise as required by law.
 Other student information includes, but is not limited to, social insurance number, date of birth, marital status, and details of individual courses (including courses in which the student is enrolled, and grades awarded).

-Information Management Procedures and Guidelines
+Information Management Guidance

 - Statement on Security of Waterloo Computing and Network Resources